 Frequently Asked Questions (FAQs) About Building Blocks for Sustainable Communities

-- Who Can Apply for Building Blocks for Sustainable Communities?
+- Who can apply for Building Blocks for Sustainable Communities?

-- What Does EPA Look for in Letters of Interest?
+- What does EPA look for in Letters of Interest?

-- How Do I Submit an Application?
+- How do I submit an application?

 - What is the size consideration for "small town/rural"?

-Who Can Apply for Building Blocks for Sustainable Communities?
+Who can apply for Building Blocks for Sustainable Communities?

-Applicants must be located in, and project activities must be conducted within, the United States, Puerto Rico, or a territory or possession of the U.S. Regional councils of governments are encouraged to learn about the program, especially in selected communities, but the assistance is directed toward one jurisdiction.
+Applicants must be located in, and project activities must be conducted within, the United States, Puerto Rico, or a territory or possession of the United States.
+Regional councils of governments are encouraged to learn about the program, especially in selected communities, but the assistance is directed toward one jurisdiction.

-What Does EPA Look for in Letters of Interest?
+What does EPA look for in Letters of Interest?